adeelakram696/adeel.github.io/projects.md

   <div>[January 19 – June 19]</div>
 </div>
 ----
-- Technologies: <strong>Javascript, ReactJS, Redux, EPI-SERVER, Jest</strong>
+- Tech Stack: <strong>Javascript, ReactJS, Redux, EPI-SERVER, Jest</strong>
 - Using ReactJS, Redux with EPISERVER(CMS) to build multiple functional blocks and static website for easy to manageable by client.
 - Leading the team of 10+ developers
 - Built a CMS based React application for an aviation client